akathir/Misc/Valiu/README.md

 [customerId] varchar(50)
 [createdAt] varchar (50)
 ```
-* Step 2 - Open a new query -> paste this query -> connect to the database
+* Step 2 - Open a new query -> Copy and paste sql query from [here](./Query_output_in_preferred_column_format_YYYY-MM/SQL%20Challenge%20for%20Business%20Intelligence%20Analyst%20Preferred%20with%20YYYY-MM%20Column%20Format.sql) -> connect to the database
 * Step 3 - There are two user inputs in this query.
 	* Step 3.1 - First one is to enter the @table_name (search (ctrl/cmd + F) for it if you cannot find it)
 	* Step 3.2 - second one is to specify the @retention_calculation_monthly_metric.
 It can be either -